|See if you qualify & create account!|

 The state of Washington D.C. has unique divorce laws for people who wish to terminate their marriage.

-Residency Requirements: In order to file for a divorce in District of Columbia, you or your spouse must meet the strict residency requirements.
+Residency Requirements: When filing for divorce in DC, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows:

 Either spouse must be a resident for at least 6 months prior to filing for a divorce.
 All active military members that are stationed in Washington D.C. are considered a residents as long as they have been stationed for at least 6 months.
 (District of Columbia Code - Title 16 - Chapter 9 - Sections: 902)